 The Wrath of God

 A Sermon on Ephesians 2:1-3Read more

-The apostle Paul tells us that all men are in sin and ruled by sin.
-Apart from the gospel we are dead in our sins and trespasses.
-Listen as Dr. Martyn Lloyd-Jones preaches from Ephesians 2 on the judgement of God is the only answer for the children of wrath.
-It is vital that we come to understand the wrath of God in order to understand both the grace and love of God.
-We can only understand, Christ, His life, and His death if we see the great problem of our sin and God’s wrath.
-This wrath is the manifestation of God’s just indignation, and this just judgment of sin can be seen from Genesis to Revelation as the plan and story of redemption unfolds.
-But, in God’s love he provided hope for sinful and fallen man.
-By sending His Son to die for us sinners who deserved nothing but condemnation and judgement, He provides a way of salvation and justification for his enemies.
-This is the glory of the gospel God, it is adoption and justification for those who deserve nothing but judgment.
+The apostle Paul tells that all are in sin and ruled by sin.
+Apart from the gospel all are dead in their sins and trespasses.
+In this sermon on Ephesians 2:1–3 titled “The Wrath of God,” Dr. Martyn Lloyd-Jones preaches that the judgement of God is the only answer for the children of wrath.
+It is vital to understand the wrath of God in order to understand both the grace and love of God.
+One can only understand Christ, His life, and His death if they see the great problem of their sin and God’s wrath.
+This wrath is the manifestation of God’s just indignation and this just judgment of sin can be seen from Genesis to Revelation as the plan and story of redemption unfolds.
+In God’s love He provided hope for sinful and fallen people.
+By sending His Son to die for sinners who deserved nothing but condemnation and judgement, He provides a way of salvation and justification for His enemies.
+This is the glory of the gospel: it is adoption and justification for those who deserve nothing but judgment.
 It is the adoption of God’s enemies as children and inheritors through the work of Christ.